CarlosLannister/Commander-Lambda/README.md

-## This is my attempt at a solution for the google foo.bar challenge Commander Lambda.
+## This is my correct solution for the google foo.bar challenge Commander Lambda Level 1.
 It has passed all 10/10 tests.

 ## The directions are as follows: